benknoble/benknoble.github.io/_posts/2024-11-11-git-branch-trunk-perspective.md

 category: [ Blog ]
 ---

+**Update 2024 November 22: I may have some misunderstandings about trunk-based development, and this article needs a (as-of-yet incomplete) rewrite as a result.**

 If I believe [simple questions have complex answers]({% link pages/about.md
 %}#me), then it's no surprise that I have a complicated take on the following
 question: branch-based or trunk-based development?
 Which is better, and why?